abdo-hamada/opensoucing-course-project/README.md

 # opensourcing-course-project
-opensoucing project with git and github
+opensourcing project with git and github